decentraland/eth-connect/report/eth-connect.api.md

 // @public
 export function toNullDecimal(value: number | string | BigNumber): string | number | BigNumber;

+// Warning: (ae-missing-release-tag) "toPayload" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function toPayload(method: string, params: any[]): {
     jsonrpc: string;